homeowner installing smart device on pipe in basement

 Imagine coming home to six inches of standing water in your basement.

 That’s a possibility every homeowner should be aware of considering the statistical likelihood of water damage.
-It’s also the source of most insurance claims:1 about one in 50 insured homes has a property damage claim caused by water or freezing each year.2
+It’s also one of the most common insurance claims: water damage accounts for nearly 23% of insurance claims.1

 What many homeowners may not realize is that the true cost of water damage goes beyond just the claims.
-On average, water damage repairs cost $11,000, and that’s not including the loss of irreplaceable items and the accompanying emotional toll.1 So, what can you do to help prevent damage in your home?
+On average, water damage repairs cost $17,059, and that’s not including the loss of irreplaceable items and the accompanying emotional toll.2 So, what can you do to help prevent damage in your home?

 Get smart about water detection